justinzhdm/GDP-HMM_AAPMChallenge/README.md

 ## Model file
-The pre-trained model file is in huggingface. https://huggingface.co/datasets/justinzhdm/GDP-HMM_AAPM/tree/main/checkpoint/train.pth
+The pre-trained model file is in huggingface.
+Download the model file and put it in a folder named checkpoint.

+https://huggingface.co/datasets/justinzhdm/GDP-HMM_AAPM/tree/main/checkpoint/train.pth

 ## How to run